ooni/netx/DESIGN.md

 The arguments have the same meaning of `ConfigureDNS` and the will return an interface replacement for `net.Resolver` as described below.

+### The github.com/ooni/netx/x package

+This is for experimental stuff.